 - a.
 Not enough funding - b.
 Not enough supportive and affordable housing available - c.
 Not enough community support to build supportive and affordable housing in certain neighborhoods of L.A. - d.
 Restrictive policies - e.
 Blaming people experiencing homelessness and therefore not passing policies or funding measures that support homeless services - f.
 Rent increases - g.
 Destruction of affordable or rent stabilized units - h.
-Lack of financial incentives for developers and cities to build more affordable and supportive housing - i.
-NIMBYism (people who say they want more affordable and supportive housing but "Not In My Backyard") - j.
-Burdensome building requirements (such as # of required parking spaces) that make it much more difficult to build affordable and supportive housing
+Lack of financial incentives for developers and cities to build more affordable and supportive housing - NIMBYism (people who say they want more affordable and supportive housing but "Not In My Backyard") - Burdensome building requirements (such as # of required parking spaces) that make it much more difficult to build affordable and supportive housing - k.
+People don't want the help (this is almost never the case)

-Procedure (cont'd) k.
-People don't want the help (this is almost never the case) l.
-People living outside don't know about the services available to them m.
-People living outside may have pets that are their family and certain immediate housing facilities do not allow pets n.
-People need certain types of support (mental health care, physical health care, counseling) before they are ready to move into stable housing o.
-People are struggling with substance use disorders p.
-People might feel ashamed to ask for help q.
-People who have been through really difficult situations might not initially trust outreach workers who offer them help and support 6.
-Each group should share out one of the barriers they came up with and give their reasoning.
+- I. People living outside don't know about the services available to them - m.
+People living outside may have pets that are their family and certain immediate housing facilities do not allow pets - n.
+People need certain types of support (mental health care, physical health care, counseling) before they are ready to move into stable housing - o.
+People are struggling with substance use disorders - p.
+People might feel ashamed to ask for help - q.
+People who have been through really difficult situations might not initially trust outreach workers who offer them help and support - 6.
+Each group should share out what they see as the biggest barrier their outreach worker has faced, and the group's reasoning for why they think it's the biggest barrier.
+In at least 3 sentences, imagine a possible solution to resolve this barrier.
 Try to have a different student from the group share out each time.
-Write answers on the board.
-7. Now, students will take the time to learn about things that young people around

-- 7. Now, students will take the time to learn about things that young people around their own age are doing to support people experiencing homelessness.
-You can distribute the one or more of the articles linked in the "Materials" section of this lesson, or students can find their own examples from the news.
+Write answers on the board. - 7.
+Now, students will take the time to learn about things that young people around their own age are doing to support people experiencing homelessness.
+You can distribute one or more of the articles linked in the "Materials" section of this lesson, or students can find their own examples from the news.
 You can choose to have students read the articles independently or in groups, project an article on the screen and discuss it together, or assign the reading as homework.
 In the next part of this lesson, students will explore what they can do to help people impacted by the housing and homelessness crisis. - 8.
 After students have read one article (or you have read together as a class), ask students to share out what they noticed about the kids in the articles.
 Was there anything special about them?
 Or did they just find ways to use their talents and abilities to give back to people experiencing homelessness?
 Allow students to discuss organically and make connections to things they could do to help.
+Below are some examples of things young people their age have done to give back.